NotesHubApp/Welcome/Welcome note.md

 ## Introduction

-With **NotesHub** your notes truly belong to you and not tight to any particular vendor.
+With **NotesHub**, your notes truly belong to you and are not tied to any particular vendor.
 All of your data is stored in Git repositories, so you can clone them and manage outside the app.
 In addition, you can use iCloud Drive to store and sync your notes across all of your Apple devices.

 Use the power of Markdown to format your notes, and create tables, lists, images, diagrams, etc. Markdown will help to keep your notes in the same style regardless of whether you copied text from the internet or wrote from scratch.